 FotoWeb can transcode and play audio and video files in your archives.

 To play a video or audio file, select the Play icon on the thumbnail in FotoWeb Pro.
-If necessary, use the slider at the top right of the screen to adjust the grid size to get a larger video thumbnail.
+Use the slider at the top right of the screen to adjust the grid size to get a larger video thumbnail.

 Additional playback control in Filmstrip and Preview mode

 By going into Filmstrip or Preview mode (keyboard shortcuts F and P, respectively), additional playback control is available, as seen in the screenshot above.

 Play / Pause buttons - Start or pause playback.

 Volume control - Controls the output volume.
 Use the system control panel to choose between different speakers on your computer.

 Playback speed - Controls the playback speed.
 Speeds can be adjusted from 0,25x to 16x

 Reverse playback - Starts reverse playback from the current position in the clip.
 To control the speed of the reverse playback, set the speed first.

 Rotate video - Rotates the video on the screen.
 The original video file will not be affected - this is merely a practical feature.

 Skip frames - Use these controls to skip 1 or five frames forward or backward in the clip.

 Repeat - Repeats the clip from the start when it's finished playing.
 It will keep playing until you manually stop it.

 Snapshot - Store the current frame locally in .png format.